torbsd/torbsd.github.io/faq.md

 The uniting aspects for all the BSDs is the preference for the simplicity of BSD/ISC/MIT licensing and adherence to the guiding tenets of classic Unix, such as portability, modularity and interoperability.

-## How many Tor relays are running a BSD? ##
+## "How many Tor relays are running a BSD?" ##

 The number and percentage of public Tor relays fluctuates.
 In the fall of 2014, almost 6% of relays were running a BSD.
 As of May 2015, the percentage is about 3.8%.
 Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of relays with a simple query form to determine the exact current number among other data.

-## Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser for GNU/Linux, that also supports "Unix, BSD"? ##
+## "Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser for GNU/Linux, that also supports 'Unix, BSD'?" ##

 That is true, but unfortunately inaccurate.
 The current Tor download does not work on any of the BSDs for a variety of reasons.